How Does Melatonin Affect Sleep?

-Your body produces a variety of hormones.
-These are the body’s chemical messengers, they are released by endocrine glands and travel through your bloodstream to different parts of the body.
-Hormones tell different tissues and muscles what to do.
+Hormones are the body’s chemical messengers.
+They are released by endocrine glands and travel through your bloodstream to different parts of the body.
+They tell different tissues and muscles what to do.

 There are three classes of hormones:

 Within these classes, hormones have a wide variety of chemical structures.
-The hormone binds to specific receptor proteins in cells on its target, which lead to the cell changing its function.
+The hormone binds to specific receptor proteins in cells which lead to the cell changing its function.